top of page

 3. Your story must be 1,000 words or fewer (not including the title and subtitle).
 Submissions over 1,000 words will be rejected.

-• Use a blank line between paragraphs.
+• Use a blank line between every paragraph, no matter how short.

 • For separators, use three asterisks spaced and centered * * * with a blank line above and below.